Page PDF

 Semester 2 Course Title Credit Hours

-ENGL 2010 Intermediate Writing/Academic Writing and Research 3
+ENGL 2010 Intermediate Academic Writing CC 3

-Language Elective Language Class from 1010 4
+Language Elective 4

 Semester 3 Course Title Credit Hours